kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/98_Hyperparameters_Overview.md

 ```
 ## Summary

-In this lab, you have successfully acquired the knowledge of Azure OpenAI hyperparamters and it's functionalities.
+In this exercise, you have successfully acquired the knowledge of Azure OpenAI hyperparamters and it's functionalities.

 ### Click on Next >> to proceed with the next exercise.